How Texas Benefits from the Deregulated Electricity Market

 The deregulated energy market has also forced REPs to invest in research and development in order to attract customers and stay ahead of their competitors.
 As a result, Texas' green energy market continues to develop, and some providers in the market now specialize solely in green energy options in order to draw customers who place environmentally friendly energy sources as their top priority.

-The development of renewable energy sources is perhaps most apparent in the wind energy market where Texas can boast an installed capacity of 12,200 megawatts of power, nearly double the capacity of runner-up states California and Ohio.
+The development of renewable energy sources is perhaps most apparent in the wind energy market where Texas can boast an installed capacity of more than 28 gigawatts of power, more than double the capacity of runner-up states including Iowa, Oklahoma and Kansas.

 Traditional energy utilities are making investments, too -- particularly in low-pollution natural gas powered generation plants, helping Texas cement its status as the nation's largest natural gas producer.
 Between these new sources and the investments in renewable energy, Texas' electrical grid is more reliable than ever, making periodic heat-related blackouts virtually a thing of the past.